Learn to Research!

 - Notebook or journal

 - Access to research materials: books, places, access to the internet, experts on the topic, etc.

 Instructions for a Beginning Research for Kids Project:

 - To begin your research for kids activity first choose a topic that the child has expressed interest in learning about or choose an “I wonder” prompt.

 - Go to the library and choose books at your child’s reading level.
 As you read ask the child which facts they are interested in learning about.

-- Go to 20 Great Research Websites For Kids for some great research sites to get you started.
+- For kid-safe web surfing go to Kidtopia and find some great research sites to get you started.
 We also have some fun research-friendly sites on 60 + Free Online Educational Resources for Kids.
 Here are Five Ways to Teach Research Skills to Elementary School Children.

 - Then have the child draw a picture of what they are researching and write 3-5 facts about the topic.
 For emerging writers, you can have them dictate their thoughts.